Email email@example.com with any questions that are not answered below.

 Most seller-posted ads are not "locked" for comments, as the seller should be monitoring the ad and will respond accordingly.
 Some sellers want their ad locked to comments because they don't want to monitor the online ad and want people to contact them directly.

 The courtesy referral links are locked for comments because the seller is not monitoring the ad.
 Our research team is in effect saying to the buyers on fiberglass-rv-4sale, "we found a great trailer over here for you to check out.
 Click this link to contact seller if you are interested."
 Since any comments or questions that would be posted to a courtesy referral ad would not be seen or responded to by the seller, we have locked the ad to comments.
+So click the "contact seller" link we provide and contact thru the original ad.

 If your question is different, please e-mail us and we will answer it for you.